Database Historical Sync Progresslink

 We now support partitioning for update queries.
 Now, during an update operation, if your partition key is based on the destination primary key, we scan only the corresponding partitions instead of scanning the full table.
 We are gradually rolling out this new feature to all existing customers.
 If you'd like to enable this feature on your destination, contact our support team.

 You can now opt to specify no attribution window or select a single attribution window when you configure the connector.
-Depending on your requirements, on the connector setup form, set both or either of the Click Attribution Window and View Attribution Window fields to NONE.
+Depending on your requirements, set both or either of the Click Attribution Window and View Attribution Window fields to NONE in the connector setup form.

 The Google Search Console connector now supports the priority-first sync.
 The Google Search Console's priority-first sync fetches the most recent 30 days of data from the reporting tables.
 To learn more, see our priority-first sync documentation.

 We have made our syncs more resilient to server failures from Greenhouse.
 If we can't connect to Greenhouse's servers during our syncs, we now retry the connection three times before the sync fails.
 Previously, our syncs failed immediately.

 We now support future timestamp values in the

 ENGAGEMENT_MEETING table.
 If you previously synced future timestamp values, re-sync the table to ensure data integrity.

 We have improved how we sync historical changes for the standard issue array fields

 versions.
 We now write the actual values for each historical change, making the table much easier to use.
 The Jira API delivers empty values if part of the value is removed, and previously we just wrote that empty value.

 We have improved incremental sync performance for databases which have many changes in collections that are not included in the sync.